 Am I entitled to overtime compensation if I work over 40 hours per week?
-Ohio FLSA Lawyer
+Ohio FLSA Lawyers

 Non-exempt employees who work over 40 hours in a workweek are entitled to overtime wages of time and a half.
-Call our Ohio FLSA Overtime Lawyer.
+Call our Ohio FLSA Overtime Lawyers.

 The answer to the question above is maybe.
 Employees are entitled to overtime compensation if they work over 40 hours in a workweek and they are non-exempt under the Fair Labor Standards Act (“FLSA”).
 What does that mean?
 Whether an employee is exempt or non-exempt depends on the employee’s job duties.
 Employers may classify employees as exempt and pay them a salary, but that does not mean that employees are truly exempt from receiving overtime wages.
 Instead, an employee’s proper classification depends on the employee’s job duties.

 If you are working over 40 hours per week (or in any week) and you are being paid a salary, you may have a claim for overtime wages if your employer has misclassified you.
-Call our office to speak about employee misclassification with an Ohio FLSA overtime lawyer today.
+Call our office to speak about employee misclassification with Ohio FLSA overtime lawyers today.

 In addition to misclassification, some other issues that may lead to unpaid overtime wages include but are not limited to comp time, automatic meal deductions, deductions, off-the-clock work, donning or doffing, travel time, and general refusal to pay overtime.